sparkiegeek/cloud-vanilla-theme/README.md

 ## Installing

-Install the Node package into your project:
+Install the Node package into your project with npm v3 or newer:

 ``` bash
 npm install cloud-vanilla-theme  # Installs the theme with the framework within